 There's a lot to consider when purchasing an Engagement Ring for the partner of your dreams.
-To help you on your way, we've created the ultimate engagement ring guide with all the key things you'll want to consider when making this extra special purchase...
+To help you on your way, we've created the ultimate engagement ring guide with all the key things you'll want to consider when making your extra special purchase...

 Whether you're choosing the engagement ring in secret or with your partner, this guide has all your queries covered.